aashish1602/msba6330-group1/README.md

 # Project Overview
 ## Key Question [unfinished]
-How can we utilize AWS services to provide a robust data exploration and ML pipeline that predicts the likelihood of advertisements being clicked?
+1. How can we utilize AWS services to provide a robust data exploration and ML pipeline that predicts the likelihood of advertisements being clicked?
+2. ***xxx***
 ## Topic
 In online advertising, click-through rate (CTR) is a very important metric for evaluating ad performance.
 As a result, click prediction systems are essential and widely used for sponsored search and real-time bidding.
 For business promoters, they want to promote products in most effective ways which means they want to choose advertisements with high CTR.
-In this project, out goal is to predict the performance of advertisements before being lauched.
+In this project, out goal is to predict the performance of advertisements before lauching them.

 ## Dataset
 Our data is from a kaggle competition, which is provided by Avazu, a service provider of online advertising and digital marketing with its focus on globalized PC and mobile internet advertising.
 We have 10 days of click-through data containing 6 GB total and one day of ads for testing model predictions.